 Features and benefits of programmable and non-programmable thermostats:

-As you can see from the above example, during those times we are home the temperature is 74°, when we leave for work it is 80° and while we sleep it is 76°.
-By adjusting the set points higher (called setback) when we are not home the equipment does not run as much thereby saving energy, wear and tear on the equipment and, ultimately, money.
-At the same time, anytime we are home the temperature is just what we want it to be.
+As you can see from the above example, during those times we are home, the temperature is 74.° When we leave for work, it is 80.° While we sleep, it is 76.° By adjusting the set points higher (called setback) when we are not home, the equipment does not run as much — thereby saving energy, wear and tear on the equipment and, ultimately, money.
+And anytime we are home, the temperature is just what we want it to be.

 So, can you benefit from a programmable thermostat or not?
 The answer is almost always yes, with one big exception.
-If you, or anyone, are home all day long there may be no great benefit in a programmable thermostat.
-Talk to your HVAC Professional, they can help you make the correct decision for your lifestyle.
+If the home is occupied all day long, there may be no great benefit in a programmable thermostat.
+Talk to an HVAC professional who can help you make the correct decision for your lifestyle.